 Step 2: Start your import

-- Click the New button in the top left.
+- Click the "Create 3D Tour" button at the top left.

-3. Follow on-screen instructions in the Import Panos wizard.
+3. Follow on-screen instructions in the Manual Align Panos wizard.

 Step 3: Arrange panos